 - ISO 6425 diver’s watch compliance

-- Lighter than a bigger watch
+- Much Lighter than a typical 43-44 mm diameter dive watch

 - Non-scratch resistant hardlex crystal

 - Lume is not as good as Seiko’s recent models with LumiBrite

 Seiko SKX013 is definitely a great diver’s watch.
 Even though it has a simple no-frills traditional look to it, it’s strengths is in the very functional design.
 Not to mention the black dial is very versatile and can be used almost everywhere (except for black tie events of course).

 It can be regarded as the little brother to the SKX007 since it’s actually the smaller version of it.
 There are also some differences between these two watches in the dial, but I think those are too small to really bother with.

 At last, it comes to how big is your wrist, and which do you prefer: the bigger more manly look of SKX007 or smaller, classic and more refined look of SKX013.

 I hope you guys enjoy this Seiko SKX013 review.
 Let me know if you guys have any questions regarding the watch.